ErikHen/PictureRenderer/README.md

 ## How to use
 * Add the [PictureRenderer](https://www.nuget.org/packages/PictureRenderer/) nuget.
-* Create Picture profiles (ImageSharp or Storyblok) for the different types of images that you have on your web site.
+* Create Picture profiles (ImageSharpProfile, StoryblokProfile, or CloudflareProfile) for the different types of images that you have on your web site.
 A Picture profile describes how an image should be scaled in various cases. <br>
 You could for example create Picture profiles for: “Top hero image”, “Teaser image”, “Image gallery thumbnail”.
 * Let Picture Renderer create the picture HTML element.